PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 python plot.py --log-dir ALGODIR
 ```

-e.g. ALGODIR can be ``examples/runs/SafetyHopperVelocity-v1``.
+e.g. ALGODIR can be `examples/runs/SafetyHopperVelocity-v1`.
-Then you can compare different algorithms in ``SafetyHopperVelocity-v1`` environments.
+Then you can compare different algorithms in `SafetyHopperVelocity-v1` environments.

-Logs is saved in `examples/benchmarks/runs` and can be monitored with tensorboard or wandb.
+Logs are saved in `examples/benchmarks/runs` and can be monitored with tensorboard or wandb.

 ```bash
 $ tensorboard --logdir examples/benchmarks/runs